xkokin/ECG_Analyzer_WebApp/documentation.md

 #### 1. Malicious File Uploads

 - **Risk**: Users may upload malicious `.dat` files or files disguised with the wrong extension.
 - **Mitigation**:
   - File validation based on content type and extension.
   - Size and format checks before processing.
+    - 10 MB file limit, which is calculated based on typical recording size:
+      - 30-minute heartbeat recording is ~684 kB -> ~22.8 kB per minute.
+      - We expect recordings of up to 2 hours in length.
+      - 2x safety buffer would bring the estimation to ~5.4 MB - we round it up to 10 MB
   - Temporary storage in a sandboxed directory with cleanup after processing.

 #### 2. POST Request Spoofing

 - **Risk**: Attackers could simulate malicious POST requests directly to the server.
 - **Mitigation**:
+  - Strict file structure and content validation (e.g., extensions, matching base names, expected number of files).
+  - Sanitize and validate input before parsing.
   - Use CSRF tokens in forms (to be implemented).
-  - Sanitize and validate input before parsing.
-  - Rate-limit or throttle suspicious IPs.
+  - Rate-limit or throttle suspicious IPs (to be implemented).

 #### 3. Model Degradation and Misclassification